 At this stage, you're casting a relatively wide net to reach people who might benefit from your offer.

-Don’t try to sell at this stage—focus on being genuinely helpful and establishing credibility.
+Don't try to sell at this stage.
+Focus on being helpful and establishing credibility.

 Stage 2 - Consideration (Middle of the Funnel)